Key Takeaways

 Personal Circumstances

-Life changes—health issues, retirement relocation, divorce, estate planning—create the need to liquidate vacation property.
+Life changes such as health issues, retirement relocation, divorce, or estate planning often create the need to liquidate vacation property.

 Distance Challenges